MahumFarhan/substrATE/tutorial.md

 ### Activity annotation

-Open `laminarin_activity_annotated.tsv`.
+To see activity annotation, open `laminarin_activity_annotated.tsv`.
 This extends the family hits table with primary EC numbers and includes reference sequences from CAZy alongside your genomic sequences.
 It is used as input for iTOL annotations and tree interpretation.

 ### Substrate hits

-Open `laminarin_substrate_hits.tsv`.
+To see substrate hits, open `laminarin_substrate_hits.tsv`.
 This shows CGCs where dbCAN's substrate prediction tool identified laminarin as a likely substrate, providing an independent line of evidence alongside the CAZyme family matching.